jjpark987/codescript-backend/README.md

 - 3 categories (data manipulations, combinatorics, optimizations)
 - subcategories for each category

-1. Make sure MySQL database is set up and migrated with the latest migration
+- Make sure MySQL database server is up and migrated with the latest migration

-2. Seed database
+- Seed database

 ```zsh
 python -m app.database.seed